urban-tep/DDF-SDD/source/groups/group___tep_community.rst

 For instance, an instituion may create its own thematic group with its selected members and experts.
 It may also have business relationship with a data or ICT provider that are representated as a role within the group.

+.. req:: TS-DES-020
+	:show:

+	TEP end user rights are enforced by this component with the support of the Authorization component.

+.. req:: TS-DES-030
+	:show:

+	TEP data provider rights are enforced by this component with the support of the Authorization component.

+.. req:: TS-DES-040
+	:show:

+	TEP Content Authority rights are enforced by this component with the support of the Authorization component.

+.. req:: TS-DES-050
+	:show:

+	TEP Resource Administrator rights are enforced by this component with the support of the Authorization component.

+.. req:: TS-DES-060
+	:show:

+	TEP expert user rights are enforced by this component with the support of the Authorization component.

+.. req:: TS-DES-080
+	:show:

+	TEP ICT provider rights are enforced by this component with the support of the Authorization component.

 Dependencies
 ^^^^^^^^^^^^
 - uses :ref:`Authorisation <group___authorisation>` to manage the users in the groupswith their roles and their access accordingly.